evekeen/ivkin.dev/content/post/ace-trace-social-feed-and-2022-updates.md

 ## Ace Trace - the social feed
 In November, I met Eugeniy Lisovskiy - co-founder of [Level Up Basket](https://levelupbasket.com/).
-He is definitely a very interesting guy - former CEO of Litres and Maps.me.
+He is definitely a very interesting guy - former CMO of Litres and CEO of Maps.me.
 Man didn't he tell me a lot of stories about the Russian startup scene!
-We talked a lot about his project - it's a nmobile app for basketball.
+We talked a lot about his project - it's a mobile app for basketball.
 In fact, they try to make it the only app for everything basketball related which is in my opinion is a very ambitious goal.

 They have a lot of interesting ideas in their mobile app about retention, and I decided to try some of them out.